hadley/mastering-shiny/README.md

 5. Mastering reactivity
     1. Reactive programming in depth
-    2. Using scopes to manage object lifetimes
+    2. Code organisation; Using scopes to manage object lifetimes
+    3. Connecting to databases

 5. Taming Shiny
     1. Troubleshooting and debugging techniques